containeroo/cloudflare-operator/docs/content/core_concept.md

     ```

 !!! tip
-    To minimize the amount of traffic to each IP source, make sure to add more than one `dynamicIpSources`. cloudflare-operator will randomly choose a source on every `interval`.
+    To minimize the amount of traffic to each IP source, make sure to add more than one `dynamicIPSources`. cloudflare-operator will randomly choose a source on every `interval`.

 ## Ingress